 The UP Visayas logo was approved by the UP Board of Regents in September 2010.
 It visually expresses UPV as a constituent unit of the UP System.
 It shows the entire name of UP Visayas and the year it was founded.
-The three fishes jumping out of the water represent the following: UPV's mandate as the National Center for Fisheries and Marine Sciences; UPV has three campuses in Miagao, Iloilo City and Tacloban City; and UPV's tripartite function: instruction, research and extension (public service).
+The three fishes jumping out of the water represent the following: UPV's mandate as the National Center for Fisheries and Marine Sciences; UPV has three campuses with Miagao, Iloilo, as its main campus; and UPV's tripartite function: instruction, research and extension (public service).
 The waves reflect the dynamism and creativity within UPV.